cartersm/RAFinder/Web/RAFinder/webDevREADME.md

 - ```stream``` is another NodeJS dependency for FileReader, which allows me to stream the file line-by-line in the browser the same way I would in a NodeJS backend.

+- ```Rosefire``` is not listed in package.json, as it is not on NPM.
+It is used for authenticating with Rose-Hulman's KERBEROS system and using that login token to log into the Firebase database.

 #### Bower Components

 - ```angular``` AngularJS itself.